CalvinTheRed/RPGL/README.md

 <details>
 <summary>Heal</summary>

-**AddOriginItemTag**
+**Heal**

 ```
 {
-  "subevent": "add_origin_item_tag",
+  "subevent": "heal",
   "tags": [...],
-  "tag": "..."
+  "healing": [
+    { <healing instructions> }
+  ]
 }
 ```

-This Subevent is dedicated to adding a tag to an item (specifically the origin item of an Event).
+This Subevent is dedicated to performing healing on an RPGLObject.

-Source: an RPGLObject adding a tag to an origin item
+Source: an RPGLObject performing healing

-Target: should be the same as the source
+Target: an RPGLObject being targeted by the healing

 This Subevent **CAN** be referenced in an Event.